zxc-mrt1n-o4/linker-service/RAILWAY_DEPLOYMENT.md

 ## Database Setup

-Railway will automatically provide a PostgreSQL database.
-The Prisma schema will be applied automatically during deployment.
+The application now uses an external database API server.
+The database server should be deployed separately and the `DB_API_URL` environment variable should point to the deployed database API.

 ## Build Process

 Railway will:
 1. Install dependencies (`npm ci`)
-2. Generate Prisma client (`prisma generate`)
-3. Build the Next.js application (`npm run build`)
+2. Build the Next.js application (`npm run build`)
-4. Start the server (`npm start`)
+3. Start the server (`npm start`)

 ## Health Check